Aston Villa F.C. Under-21s and Academy: Aston Villa Academy

-Aston Villa Academy is the youth development side of Premier League team Aston Villa, it fields an under-18s team in the U18 Professional Development League 1 (South Division).
-Until 2012 the team competed in Group B of the now defunct FA Premier Academy League.
+Aston Villa Academy is the youth development side of Premier League team Aston Villa, it fields an under-18s team in the U18 Premier League (South), the U18 Premier League Cup, and the FA Youth Cup.
+An under-16 side also compete in the U16 Premier League Cup.

+Historically known as 'Aston Villa Youth', Villa have been known as one of the most successful and productive academies in England.
+Villa's youth team has a strong history in the FA Youth Cup with wins in 1972, 1980, 2002, 2021 and 2025.
+Villa were also runners-up in 1978, 2004 and 2010.

-In the 2009/10 season Villa clinched top spot in Group B of the Premier Academy League, impressively notching the most wins (22), most points (68) and most goals (84) of all 41 clubs involved.
-Villa's youngsters were drawn against Group A winners Arsenal in the semi-final, which was won via a single strike from Nathan Delfouneso.
-This subsequently meant a final against FA Youth Cup winners Manchester City, which was comprehensively won 2–0, with goals from James Collins and Chris Herd.
-The top scorers for the season were Irish striker James Collins (23), Austrian striker Andreas Weimann (16) and English striker Nathan Delfouneso (15).The 2008/09 season was less fruitful for Villa's youngsters, as they finished 3rd in Group B, and were knocked out of the FA Youth Cup at the first hurdle, losing in the Third Round to eventual champions Arsenal.
+In modern times Villa's U18s competed in the Premier Academy League from its foundation in 1997, winning the U17 title in 2003-04 and the U18 title in 2008.
+In the 2007-08 season Villa clinched top spot in Group B of the Premier Academy League, recording the most wins (22), most points (68) and most goals (84) of all 41 clubs involved.
+Villa's youngsters were drawn against Group A winners Arsenal in the semi-final, which they won 1-0.
+This subsequently meant a final against FA Youth Cup winners Manchester City, which was won 2–0, with goals from James Collins and Chris Herd.
+The top scorers for the season were Austrian striker Andreas Weimann (16) and English striker Nathan Delfouneso (15) who both went on to be first team regulars.

-Villa's youth team has a strong history in the FA Youth Cup with wins in 1972, 1980, 2002 and 2021.
-Villa also reached the semi-finals of the FA Youth Cup in 2004, eventually being knocked out by eventual runners-up Chelsea.
+The 2008/09 season was less fruitful for Villa's youngsters, as they finished 3rd in Group B, and were knocked out of the FA Youth Cup at the first hurdle, losing in the Third Round to eventual champions Arsenal.
+The side won the 2024-25 U18 Premier League South.

 The team train at Bodymoor Heath in North Warwickshire and also play their home matches there on weekends.